jrodriguezes/jrodriguezes/README.md

 I'm a Software Engineering student from Costa Rica (UTN, Diploma Completed) with a huge passion for technology and coding.

 My main focus is on Full-Stack development, backend systems, and databases.
-I really enjoy building things from scratch, exploring how AI can be integrated into web applications.
+I really enjoy building things, exploring how AI can be integrated into web applications.

 ---